TheRobBrennan/explore-sports-data-analytics/data/NFL - National Football League/README.md

 ## National Football League (NFL)

-This project contains the following sources for [NFL](https://www.nfl.com) data:
+This project contains data from the following sources for the [NFL](https://www.nfl.com):

+- NFL
+- ESPN

 ### NFL